jstocks01/Friday-17-project/README.md

 ## Description ##
 This is my friday project.
 It is a two part exercise. the first questionare gives you a small amount of information on a coding language.
-The second questionare askes you multiple questions and gives you what it thinks you shpuld study in coding.
+The second questionare askes you multiple questions and gives you what it thinks you should study in coding.

 ## Copyright and License Information